apache/spark/docs/mllib-collaborative-filtering.md

 {% include_example python/mllib/recommendation_example.py %}

-If the rating matrix is derived from other source of information (i.e., it is inferred from other signals), you can use the trainImplicit method to get better results.
+If the rating matrix is derived from other source of information (e.g. it is inferred from other signals), you can use the trainImplicit method to get better results.

 {% highlight python %}